PDF Recipe Extraction Pipelines

 async def async_queue_publisher(queue_url: str):

-"""Mock async queue publisher for demonstration.
-Replace with Redis/RabbitMQ client."""
+"""Mock async publisher for illustration.
+Replace with a real broker client."""

 print(f"Connecting to queue: {queue_url}")